 In addition to having her works displayed in businesses and residences in the U.S., Europe and Canada, DM Weil’s paintings have been featured in two issues of Gradient, New York’s cutting edge magazine of art and culture.
 She has been interviewed on local television as well as in NY Living Magazine.
 Her exhibits have been covered by Guest Of A Guest, NYC’s hottest social news and nightlife website.
-In 2010 after opening her gallery, the New Paltz Times and Gardiner Gazzette featured DM and her gallery.
-The Gallery currently ranks #2 out of 23 New Paltz attractions listed on the popular travel site, TripAdvisor with 113 5 star reviews and counting.
+In 2010 after opening her gallery, the New Paltz Times and Gardiner Gazette featured DM and her gallery.
+The Gallery currently ranks #3 out of 23 New Paltz attractions listed on the popular travel site, TripAdvisor with 181 5 star reviews and counting.
 In 2013 she formed the GOST art tour and persuaded several other local artists to join her in showing the talent that resides in Gardiner, NY.
-It has now grown to 21 artists in 16 locations drawing hundreds of visitors to the area twice a year, DM Weil Gallery remains the headquarters for the tour.
-Her latest feature was in AAA magazine which reaches out to 6 million subscribers listed DM Weil Gallery prominently, saying “The art scene is alive and well along the Wallkill River.
+It has now grown to 21+ artists in 16+ locations drawing hundreds of visitors to the area twice a year, DM Weil Gallery remains the headquarters for the tour.
+Her latest features were in the ILoveNY state tourist website, where her gallery was a recommended tourist destination stop and in the AAA magazine which reaches out to 6 million subscribers listed DM Weil Gallery prominently, saying “The art scene is alive and well along the Wallkill River.
 This is perhaps best showcased at the DM Weil Gallery, a 3,000 square foot space that showcases the abstract work of its namesake artist.
 Bursting with color, these pieces deliver high art with zero pretension.”

 DM Weil believes in giving thanks for the privilege of spending her time creating art, and has donated portions of proceeds from her work to Manger-Weil House, an Ethiopian orphanage that she, her family helped to start.